 Early retirement sounds great and it is great for the most part.
 But there are negatives of early retirement life that also needs to be discussed.
-I retired early in 2012, at the age of 34.
-Then I unretired a year later because early retirement felt unnatural.
+I retired early in 2012, at the age of 34 after a 13-year career in banking.
+But the years that followed felt unnatural, so I decided to keep busy doing some part-time consulting from 2013-2015 and write on Financial Samurai.

-Over the past 10+ years, I ended up actively doing a lot of things that provided meaning and purpose.
+Over the past 12+ years, I ended up actively doing a lot of things that provided meaning and purpose, including writing Buy This Not That, an instant WSJ bestseller.
 And such things ended up making me money, hence my fake retirement.

 The Desire To Really Retire Again

-Today, however, I want to truly re-retire by 2023 because I’m so damn tired after the pandemic!
-I’ve been a stay-at-home father of two young children, 2.5 and 5.5.
-Fatherhood during a pandemic has been at least 50% harder than even the hardest years I had in banking.
+Today, however, I want to re-retire because I’m exhausted!
+I've been a stay-at-home father of two young children since 2017 and the job has wiped me out.
+Fatherhood during a pandemic was at least 50% harder than even the hardest years I had in banking.

-You won’t really know what early retirement life feels like until you actually walk away from a steady paycheck.
-It’s easy to pontificate what you should and shouldn’t do in retirement.
+You won't really know what early retirement life feels like until you actually walk away from a steady paycheck.
+This also means not depending on working spouse either.
+It's easy to pontificate what you should and shouldn't do in retirement.
 Further, you can assume a high safe withdrawal rate when you are gainfully employed.

 However, I promise you your expectations about retirement and the reality once you are in retirement will be different.
 Don’t be fooled by early retirees who only crow how amazing early retirement life is.
 Be wary instead.
 The Instagram life is not reality.